view-components/grids/README.md

 // create grid
 $grid = new Grid(
     $provider,
-    // all components is optional, you can specify only columns [
+    // all components are optional, you can specify only columns [
         new TableCaption('My Grid')
         new Column('id'),